 A primary purpose of our summer program is to give summer associates a realistic experience in the practice of law.
 We do this by assigning projects to summer associates that are similar in type and quality to those assigned to junior associates.
 Such projects, for example, may include preparing a complaint, researching a novel legal issue, assisting in drafting a brief, assisting in deposition preparation, or reviewing closing documents.
 Our program is designed to give our summer associates exposure to all aspects of the firm’s practice.
 At the same time, for those summer associates with a preferred practice area of concentration, efforts are made to ensure that some assignments are received in those areas.

 Summer associates are assigned projects from ongoing matters, and their work product is typically used in actual cases or transactions.
 They work closely with assigning attorneys and are encouraged to follow the progress of cases or transactions they work on, whether by attending a court hearing or the closing of a negotiated transaction.
 Moreover, the firm strongly encourages its attorneys to provide summer associates with immediate feedback on each completed project.
 Summer associates also receive a mid-summer and end-of-summer evaluation to provide them with more formal and structured feedback on their performance.

 Summer associates participate in a number of scheduled and impromptu get-togethers throughout the summer.
 These events provide summer associates with an opportunity to become better acquainted with the attorneys at the firm, with each other, and with the Wilmington area in general.
-In the past, these social events have centered around activities such as Phillies games, happy hours, gatherings at partners’ homes, crab feasts, community volunteering and wine tasting.
+In the past, these social events have centered around activities such as an on-site food truck picnic lunch, outdoor gatherings on the River Walk, dinners at partners’ homes, community volunteering, a bocce tournament, and fitness classes and wellness activities.